benpark202/benpark202/README.md

 > Welcome to my Github Profile :-)

-  # I am a high school senior passionate about all things technology and enjoy making apps.
+  # I am a high school senior passionate about all things technology and building random things that come to mind!

   # When I'm not programming, I enjoy photography and running!